 Have you ever read a ‘Specials’ sign and seen that the original price is $2.98 and the sale price is $2.95 (true, I have seen this many times!)
 Not much of a saving, but I have been guilty of picking up the brand with the big red sale sign without reading (bit deceitful hey).
 If you are in the market for yoghurt, and it is heavily discounted, by all means save a penny, but just take the specials you actually need and analyse the savings carefully.

-Supermarkets specialise in convenience.
+Supermarkets specialise in convenience, and rely on you not having much time.
 The more convenient, the more we will pay a premium for it.
 Take for example green beans.
 My local supermarket packages a portion of green beans (375 grams) and sells it at $12.00 per kilogram.
 However, if you buy beans loose, the cost is $8.98 per kilogram.
 However, the $3.02 per kilogram saving isn’t the biggest difference.
 You may only really need 100 grams of beans for a dish, but you have bought nearly 4 times as much subconsciously.

 For those of us that have a few extra pennies you might be thinking ‘oh well, it’s not going to break the bank’.
 But doesn’t it make sense to simply buy what we need and stop wasting food?

 Anyone that has seen the Gruen Planet will be familiar with the commercial marketing tactics of the supermarkets.
 The junk food (i.e the food that is always on special, that you don’t need), is in prime position with big flashing signs.
 Supermarkets dedicate a lot of money to researching the best layout that promotes spending.

 There is a reason that ‘peanuts’ they are placed in three different sections (Fruit & Veg, Baking & Health Section).
 It is to get you moving about and discovering more things you ‘need’.